Ray Use Cases

 Many Model Training#

-Ray’s official serving solution is Ray Serve.
-Ray Serve is particularly well suited for model composition, enabling you to build a complex inference service consisting of multiple ML models and business logic all in Python code.
+Ray Serve is well suited for model composition, enabling you to build a complex inference service consisting of multiple ML models and business logic all in Python code.

 RLlib is an open-source library for reinforcement learning (RL), offering support for production-level, highly distributed RL workloads while maintaining unified and simple APIs for a large variety of industry applications.
 RLlib is used by industry leaders in many different verticals, such as climate control, industrial control, manufacturing and logistics, finance, gaming, automobile, robotics, boat design, and many others.